Losing send-off for Coetzer as UAE beat Scotland

 In the fourth and final match of their USA tour, Scotland batted first and were all out for 171.

-UAE eased to the target to avenge their defeat of two days previously, spoiling 38-year-old Coetzer's 110th and final match as captain.
+UAE eased to the target to avenge their defeat of two days earlier, spoiling 38-year-old Coetzer's 110th and final match as captain.

 Scotland's Richie Berrington rued his side's "mistakes with the bat".